mikelgo/angular-kit/libs/rx-stateful/README.md

 - 🔄 refresh-mechanisms
 - 🔴 multicasted stream
 - ⚙️ powerful configuration possibilities e.g. to keep the last value on refresh
-- ⚡️ soon: a non-flickering loading state
+- ⚡️ non-flickering loading state for great UX

 Hint: You can use it on both sync and async Observables.
 However the real benefits you will get for async Observables.